Everywhere at the End of Time: Artwork and packaging

-The album covers for Everywhere at the End of Time are abstract oil on canvas paintings by Kirby's long-time friend Ivan Seal.
-They are minimalist in their style, each presenting a single object of focus and no text, and become less recognisable with each stage.
+The album covers for Everywhere at the End of Time are abstract, still life oil-on-canvas paintings by Kirby's long-time friend Ivan Seal.
+They are minimalist in their style, each presenting a single object of focus and no text, and become less recognisable with each stage; as agreed upon by writer Luke Nixon, they are "just alien enough to keep [one] confused".
 Tiny Mix Tapes included Beaten Frowns After, the artwork for Stage 1, in their lists for best album covers of 2016 and of the 2010s.
-Some have compared the artistic themes of Kirby and Seal; like Kirby, Seal highlights memory as a central part of art, and said, "Art is always working from memory".
+Some have compared the artistic themes of Kirby and Seal; like Kirby, Seal highlights memory as a central part of art, and said: "Art is always working from memory."
 Noting this overlap, Kirby said that both visions "collide in a great way".

 The first three album covers are titled Beaten Frowns After (2016), Pittor Pickgown in Khatheinstersper (2015) and Hag (2014), respectively.
 Beaten Frowns After features a grey unravelling scroll on a vacant horizon, with newspaper folds similar to a brain's creases, likened by Teen Ink writer Sydney Leahy to the patient's potential awareness of the disease's progression.
 Pittor Pickgown in Khatheinstersper portrays four wilting flowers in an abstract rotten rock vase.
-Hag presents a kelp plant distorted to the extreme, which Sam Goldner of Tiny Mix Tapes described as "a vase spilling out into ripples of disorder."
+Hag presents a kelp plant distorted to the extreme, which Sam Goldner of Tiny Mix Tapes described as "a vase spilling out into ripples of disorder".

 The paintings for the final three stages are respectively titled Giltsholder (2017), Eptitranxisticemestionscers Desending (2017) and Necrotomigaud (2018).
 Giltsholder is the only artwork to present a human figure, in the form of a blue-and-green bust with unrecognisable facial features.
 According to Goldner, the figure appears smiling when viewed from a distance, while Leahy interpreted it as representing the patient's lack of capability to recognise a person.
 Considered the most abstract cover, Eptitranxisticemestionscers Desending depicts an abstract mass, which has been variously described as a woman, a marble-like staircase or both.
 Hazelwood interpreted it as representing the patient's mind, which once presented recognisable experiences now indistinguishable from noise.
 Necrotomigaud presents an art board with a square of loosely attached blue tape, reflecting the emotional emptiness of Stage 6.

 Seal's paintings and the Caretaker's music were featured in the 2019 French art exhibition Everywhere, an Empty Bliss by the company FRAC Auvergne, which featured documents about the duo's work and revealed the names of the album covers.
-Seal's paintings were also previously featured near one of Kirby's performances in the Kraków 2019 exhibition Cukuwruums, and later in the 2023 Paris event Ser Serpas.
-In 2018, when asked why the packaging of his releases did not present any descriptions, Kirby said Seal's paintings are the main focus to each stage.
-He stated that liner notes would distract from Seal's art, and that he kept them in digital form for listeners that "search a little deeper".
+Seal's paintings were also previously featured near one of Kirby's performances in the Kraków 2019 exhibition Cukuwruums and later in the 2023 Paris event Ser Serpas.
+In 2018, when asked why the packaging of his releases did not present any descriptions, Kirby said that Seal's paintings are the main focus to each stage.
+He stated that liner notes would distract from Seal's art and that he kept them in digital form for listeners that "search a little deeper".